Interview with Anna Aarons: ‘A Perfect Day’ is a feel-good happy song.

 2. I am loving the positive vibes in the song!
 What inspired such an upbeat song?

-My guitarist Dean and his friend Nick wrote the song after an all-night music jam session on a beach with artists from all over the world.
+My guitarist Dean and his friend Nick wrote the song after an all-night music jam session on a beach with artists worldwide.
 The next day, still daydreaming about the night before, they put all those moments of happiness and a perfect day into this song.
-Dean then wanted my voice for the vocals as he knew the tone of my voice was the perfect fit and I was of course happy to oblige.
+Dean then wanted my voice for the vocals as he knew the tone of my voice was the perfect fit, and I was, of course, happy to oblige.
 So glad to hear people are already enjoying the song so much.
 I think it’s something we really need right now after such a difficult year.